Rating: ![]()

 Language: 1 - Largely clean.

-Available in the US from Manga Video on multi-lingual DVD Special Edition.
+Available in North America from Manga Video on multi-lingual DVD Special Edition.
 Was previously available from Manga on bilingual DVD with less features.
 Prior to that, a dubbed version was available on VHS from Streamline Pictures.